 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience dry mouth, lack of appetite, insomnia, bad taste, constipation, diarrhea nausea, vomiting, agitation, tremors, or abdominal pain.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight), angina, tachycardia, arrhythmia, behavioral changes, mood changes, severe dizziness, passing out, severe anxiety, severe headache, vision changes, sexual dysfunction, decreased libido, chills, pharyngitis, bruising, bleeding, seizures, shortness of breath, swelling of arms or legs, abnormal movements, severe loss of strength and energy, enlarged breasts (males), or dysmenorrhea (HCAHPS).
+• Patient may experience dry mouth, lack of appetite, insomnia, bad taste, constipation, diarrhea, nausea, vomiting, agitation, tremors, or abdominal pain.
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), angina, tachycardia, abnormal heartbeat, behavioral changes, mood changes, severe dizziness, passing out, severe anxiety, severe headache, vision changes, sexual dysfunction, decreased libido, chills, pharyngitis, bruising, bleeding, seizures, shortness of breath, swelling of arms or legs, abnormal movements, severe loss of strength and energy, enlarged breasts (males), or dysmenorrhea (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.